jfredett/hazel/LOG.md

 The next step is to get `Familiar` correctly evaluating to arbitrary positions in the variation; once I can do that, I can start working to extract the type assumptions.

+# 11-DEC-2024

+## 0047 - familiars

+I am, gods help me, thinking about changing some names again.
+I think I'm starting to see that I really should try to pack the metadata in the 'alterations' stream.
+I rejected it because it kept alterations _very_ simple, but I think I need to allow for some kind of arbitrary metadata encoding that would record 'events' that alter some metadata flag, this would make it easy to undo and track metadata state, at the cost of making the alterations a little more complicated.

+I don't think I'm going to chase this rabbit _yet_, but I am not loving how my current design is managing metadata -- which is to say, it's not really, it's just assuming partial representations will 'work out' and shoving metadata into the right spots in whatever way works.
+I think my goal is to try to get the thing to be able to represent a full PGN with variations.
+My main target for Hazel is high-depth analysis / big data, not necessarily chess playing proper, so once I can do that, I can start to replace the ugly bits with more confidence since I'll have a test suite to work against.

+The current plan is something like:

+1. Finish PGN parser via the Familiar system
+2. Implement a recalculation-based 'backwards movement' system for the Familiar.
+3. Wire the Variation to a UI widget that connects to the boardstate shown in the UI.
+4. Finish implementing UCI protocol
+5. Implement an _extremely_ bad evaluator/movegen system that can arguably play chess.
+6. Take a break
+7. Kill every single mutant and get to 100% coverage.
+8. Start to refactor the design to something comfortable.

+I'll chip away at that before getting into evaluators and UI and all that.
+I have plans for that but I think I've settled on the design and I just need to finish building it so I can get to the polish phase.